Information about ECT

 - You may take longer to recover.

-severe and has not been helped by other
+severe and has not been helped by other treatments.

-some episodes of severe depression will get better
+Given time, some episodes of severe depression will get better

-on their own, although being severely depressed carries a significant risk of
+on their own, although being severely depressed carries a real risk

 Deciding to have (or not to have) ECT

 Like any significant treatment in medicine or surgery, you will

 be asked to give consent, or permission for the ECT to be done.